-Given the uncertainty associated with the pandemic, universities across the US are exploring a range of scenarios such as favoring in-person classes, hybrid teaching (in-person and online), moving online, and modular-based semester offering the flexibility of both online and in-person learning to ensure that the wheels of enrollment keep rolling.
+Given the uncertainty associated with the pandemic, universities across the US are exploring a range of scenarios such as favoring in-person classes, hybrid teaching (in-person and online), moving online, and modular-based semester offering the flexibility of both online and in-person learning to ensure that the wheels of enrolment keep rolling.

 If you are an incoming student gearing up for the fall semester, you will be relieved to know that most of the colleges have extended the decision deadline to June 1, 2020, for you to reconsider your enrolment.
 But what happens if the universities are unable to reopen their campuses for the fall semester?

 Are you prepared for the change in the mode of instruction that you are likely to be subjected to in the upcoming year?

 Given the prevailing situation, you may be required to commence your semester online than the customary campus-based learning, unless there is a vaccine in place to flatten the virus curve before the fall season begins.

 What would it be like to start college in virtual mode?
 How will this impact your academic goals and career progression?
 Most importantly, are you open to remote learning given that most of the universities have already moved online- midway through the summer term?

 We at Collegepond would like to share our thoughts on what you can expect from distance learning or remote teaching and the impact of this transitory mode of learning on your overall education.